SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Benchmarks

-The benchmarking outcomes, presented in Table~\ref{tab:wer-small-medium} for Whisper Small and Medium and in Table~\ref{tab:wer-large} for Whisper Large-v3-Turbo and Large-v3, show WER decreases across all models, with the largest relative improvements observed in the smaller ones.
-For Whisper Small, fine-tuning reduced WER by approximately 65–70\% compared to the baseline, approaching the base performance of Large-v3.
-This demonstrates that the fine-tuned dataset effectively adapted model weights, with diminishing marginal gains as model size increased.
+The benchmarking outcomes on the whole test sets of Common Voice 21 and FLEURS, presented in Table~\ref{tab:wer-results}, show WER decreases across all models after fine-tuning, with the largest relative improvements observed for the smaller models.
+Fine-tuning Whisper Small reduced WER by 65--70\%, bringing a 244M-parameter model within striking distance of the 1.5B-parameter base Large-v3.
+Gains diminish with model size, indicating that approximately 2,800 hours of in-domain data most benefits smaller, deployment-friendly models.
 Manual inspection confirmed that fine-tuning improved both word-level accuracy and the generation of Slovak-like token compositions, even when predictions were partially incorrect.
 Whisper Medium showed similar but smaller improvements, still yielding substantial performance gains.

 Despite Whisper Large-v3 being trained on millions of hours of data, our dataset further reduced WER by a few percentage points.
 At these low error rates, improvements were less apparent during manual inspection, though handling of rare Slovak words noticeably improved.
-Among all evaluated models, Whisper Large-v3-Turbo offered the best performance-to-size trade-off: with roughly 730 million fewer parameters than Large-v3 and only about 100 million more than Medium, it achieved accuracy within about 1\% of Large-v3, making it a strong candidate for efficient inference.
+Among all evaluated models, Whisper Large-v3-Turbo offers the best efficiency trade-off: it matches Large-v3 accuracy within 1 percentage point while using 730M fewer parameters, making it the recommended choice for production Slovak ASR deployment.